12.1: Where and how do hurricanes form?

 - Coriolis Force

-- Warm Ocean Waters (78°F or higher).
-These are present on the east coasts of continents like North America, where warm oceans are carried from the equator towards the poles.
+- Warm Ocean Waters (80°F or higher): These are found along the east coasts of continents like North America, where warm ocean waters are carried from the equator towards the poles.
 On the west coasts of continents, cold ocean waters travel from the poles to the equator.

-- Low Vertical Wind Shear (when winds change direction/speed with height).
-Vertical wind shear helps create tornadoes, but shears off hurricanes, weakening them.
+- Low Vertical Wind Shear: This occurs when winds change direction or speed with height.
+Vertical wind shear helps create tornadoes, but it shears off hurricanes, weakening them.

 - California is too far away from the equator